MXM and Wolf Cousins: Max, Rami, and Maratone Studios

-In the studio's last few months of life before its closure, the decision was made form a brand new production company called Maratone Studios, where Max, Talomaa and Rami were to reside.
+In the studio's last few months of life before its closure, the decision was made to form a brand new production company called Maratone Studios, where Max, Talomaa and Rami were to reside.
 Lundin left the company prior to its departure and formed his own studio The Location, with his new production partner Jake Schulze and where Andreas Carlsson would work on further music.
+Kreuger and Magnusson started a third studio, A Side Productions, and continued their collaborations with Jörgen Elofsson.
 The Maratone team eventually leased the Cheiron building to Roxy Recordings, which houses Anders Hansson, who replaced Max as lead vocalist of his former band It's Alive, and moved in to Cosmos Studios in January 2001, which was on the outskirts of Stockholm, Sweden.
-The site's former residence, being production team Kai Erixon and Kent (Gillström) Isaacs, handed the studio to the team after they decided to split up after working together for ten years on numerous projects.

 When Maratone Studios was established in February 2001, Max and Rami began to record material for Britney's self-titled third album, where they had the opportunity to write songs with Dido and Spears herself.
 Prior to these sessions, Max also had a daughter, to where most of his time was devoted to family.
 Not long after Britney's album released, Maratone experienced a slump in recording and producing demand, but still remained moderately active, working with Nick Carter, Celine Dion and Lambretta.
 Max explained how hard it was to try and create music that he was used to producing in a world where music was always evolving and, as a result, did struggle for the first couple years Maratone came into existence.
 He said, "The world moved on, which it should.
 That's what popular culture is about.
 But I didn't.
 I stayed in my Cheiron bubble.
 I had that epiphany where maybe I needed to start listening to new music and figure it out.
 So that's what I did."